grommet/grommet/src/js/components/Grid/README.md

 **tag**

 The DOM tag to use for the element.
-NOTE: This is deprecated in favor of indicating the DOM tag via the 'as' property.
+NOTE: This is deprecated
+      in favor of indicating the DOM tag via the 'as' property.

 ```
 string
+function
 ```

 **as**

-The DOM tag to use for the element.
+The DOM tag or react component to use for the element.
 Defaults to `div`.

 ```
 string